microsoft/VSExtensibility/New_Extensibility_Model/Samples/RegexMatchDebugVisualizer/README.md

 }
 ```

-The remote user control will simply loop, invoking `RequestDataAsync` for increasing index numbers until the *visualizer object source* returns `null`, indicating the end of the collection:
+The remote user control uses the `RequestDataAsync` override that takes a `message` parameter, which results in `TransferData` being invoked on the *visualizer object source*.
+The remote user control will loop, invoking `RequestDataAsync` for increasing index numbers until the *visualizer object source* returns `null`, indicating the end of the collection:

 ```csharp
 public override Task ControlLoadedAsync(CancellationToken cancellationToken)